Annealed almost periodic entropy: Topologies on approximate equivalence classes

+We consider the pull-back of the lower Vietoris topology in the present subsection, and the pull-back of the Vietoris topology in the next subsection.
+We call this pulled-back topology the \textbf{quotient topology} on $\Rep^\sim_{\rm{a}}$.
+Like the lower Vietoris topology itself, the quotient topology is second countable, but it can have poor separation properties.

-When $R = \hat{\A}$, the quotient topology agrees with the Fell topology.
-It has many other equivalent characterizations: see~\cite[Chapter 3]{Dix--Cstar} for a full account, or~\cite[Section 7.2]{FolAHA} for a quicker overview in the case of a group C$\sp*$-algebra.
+A similar pull-back of the lower Vietoris topology is one standard way of defining the Fell topology on $\hat{\A}$ from~\cite{Fel62}, which generalized Godemont's topology on $\hat{\G}$ for a locally compact group $\G$ from~\cite{God48}.
+It has many other equivalent characterizations: see~\cite[Chap.
+3]{Dix--Cstar} (or~\cite[sec.
+7.2]{FolAHA} for a quicker overview in the case of a group C$\sp*$-algebra).

 However, these characterization can diverge outside the class of irreducible representations.
-Fell studied two of these possibilities in~\cite{Fel60b,Fel62}, calling them the `quotient' and `inner hull-kernel' topologies.
-Our present need is for the first of these, but later practice has generally assigned Fell's name to the second.
-So we follow Fell himself in referring to the `quotient topology' here.
-It can be defined as above, or as the quotient to equivalence classes of the pointwise weak operator topology on spaces of actual representations.
-The equivalence of these definitions follows by the arguments in~\cite{Fel62} or~\cite[Section 3.5]{Dix--Cstar}.

-Upon restricting to the summary space, we can simplify the family of basic open sets for the lower Vietoris topology.
+Fell studied two of these possibilities in~\cite[Sec.
+3]{Fel60b} and~\cite{Fel62}, calling them the `quotient' and `inner hull-kernel' topologies.
+Modern practice often assigns Fell's name to the second of these, but here we need the first one.
+Fell defines it as the quotient topology on $\Rep^\sim_{\rm{a}}(\A)$ of the pointwise strong operator topology on $\Rep(\A)$.
+It coincides with our pull-back of the lower Vietoris topology, so we have adopted Fell's name for it.
+We do not work directly with Fell's original definition in this book, but it can be shown to agree with ours by slightly adapting the arguments in~\cite[Sec.
+1]{Fel62} (or with a little more work, those in~\cite[Sec.
+3.5]{Dix--Cstar}).
+We often indicate this topology by the single letter `q' in a phrase such as `q-open'.
+One could also study Fell's inner hull-kernel topology in an analogous way: one would simply replace the sets $\ol{\S_k(\pi)}$ in~\eqref{eq:lower-Vietoris-to-Fell} with their convex hulls.
+See~\cite[Thm 2.1]{Fel62}, and also compare with Lemma~\ref{lem:approx-and-weak-dilation}.

+Since the quotient topology on $\Rep^\sim_{\rm{a}}(\A)$ is second countable, it can be characterized in terms of convergence of sequences.
+Unpacking the definition of the lower Vietoris topology, we find that a sequence $(\t{\pi_n})_{n \ge 1}$ of approximate equivalence classes in $\Rep^\sim_{\rm{a}}(\A)$ q-converges to another class $\t{\pi}$ if and only if